-&lt;sup>1 A directive is a set of guidelines decided at the European level by all Member States of the European Union.
-Each Member State has a certain time to implement the directives in the local law.
-The European Commission ex-post verifies the conformity of the local law to the directives implemented.
+1 A directive is a set of guidelines decided at the European level by all EU Member States.
+Each Member State has a certain time to implement the directives into local law.
+The European Commission verifies the conformity of the local law to the directives implemented ex post.